 Families love the little sandy beach along the Lake Pontchartrain shoreline in Mandeville’s Fontainebleau State Park.
 The calm, shallow water is perfect for small children.
 Also on the grounds of the 2,800-acre park are the ruins of an 1829 sugar mill, trails, camping areas, a lodge and many large and lovely oak trees.
 Park admission is $3 per person, free for seniors 62+ and children 3 and under.
 Head to the East side of Lakeshore drive, parallel to Lake Pontchartrain in Mandeville, to discover the ideally located sandy beach to enjoy the sunset or catch some rays as the kids hangout on the playground.
 And in Slidell, check out the powdery sand of Northshore Beach, great for family picnics with its two pavilions and picnic tables.

 Several operators offer tours of the Honey Island Swamp, a pristine natural area located between the east and west Pearl rivers.
 See alligators, large bird life, wild boar and other creatures of the swamp.
 Most of the tours take about two hours and give a great glimpse into the history, folklore, and ecology of this special and beautiful place.
 Most tours are in large covered tour boats; check out Dr. Wagner's Honey Island Swamp Tours, Pearl River Eco Tours and Cajun Encounters for their availability.
 Get even closer to wildlife on the water with New Orleans Kayak Swamp Tour, Honey Island Kayak Tours, Canoe and Trail Adventures, and Bayou Adventure.
+Or, tour the scenic Tchefuncte River in Madisonville on a 3- or 5-hour pontoon boat trip with Louisiana Tours & Adventures.

 St. Tammany Parish is home to a baker’s dozen of fishing charters, offering adventures out on lakes Borgne and Pontchartrain and in the fish-rich waters of the Rigolets.
 Catch redfish, speckled trout and triple-tail with knowledgeable pros who take you where the fish are biting.
 Most charters leave out of Slidell, on the east side of the parish.